 The following matrix shows how the Nominating and Governance Committee has applied our director criteria to the director nominees and identifies areas of expertise and experience that may benefit the Board in the future and led to each nominee's selection as a member of the Board, as well as gaps in those areas that may arise as directors retire.
+Due to Ms. Nelson's decision to not stand for re-election at the annual meeting, Ms. Nelson has been excluded from the qualifications, attributes, skills and experiences matrix below.

-Qualification Jack A. Bradley Elizabeth Cholawsky Haydn Hsieh Ruey-Lin Lu Barbara Nelson Lee-Lean Shu Robert Yau
+Qualification Jack A. Bradley Elizabeth Cholawsky Haydn Hsieh Ruey-Lin Lu Lee-Lean Shu Robert Yau

-Audit and Financial Expertise 1 ✓
+Audit and Financial Expertise ✓

-Broad Business & Corporate Governance Experience 1 1 1 ✓ 1 1
+Broad Business & Corporate Governance Experience / / / / /

-Public Company Board Experience 1 1 1
+Public Company Board Experience / /

-Understanding of a Board's Legal Duties and Responsibilities ✓ ✓ 1 ✓ ✓ ✓ ✓
+Understanding of a Board's Legal Duties and Responsibilities 1 ✓ / ✓ ✓ 1

-Cybersecurity Expertise ✓ ✓ 1
+Cybersecurity Expertise 1 /

-ESG Expertise ✓ ✓ 1
+ESG Expertise 1 /

-Relevant Industry Experience (Semiconductor) 1 ✓ 1 1 1
+Relevant Industry Experience (Semiconductor) √ ✓ ✓ /

-Relevant Industry Experience (Software/SaaS) 1 ✓ 1
+Relevant Industry Experience (Software/SaaS) 1 √

-Strategic Planning Capabilities 1 ✓ 1 1 1
+Strategic Planning Capabilities ✓ ✓ 1 ✓

-Capital Markets Expertise 1 1 ✓ / 1
+Capital Markets Expertise ✓ ✓ ✓ ✓

-International Business Experience 1 1 1 1 1 1
+International Business Experience ✓ ✓ / ✓ ✓

-Sales Experience 1 ✓ / / 1 1
+Sales Experience ✓ ✓ ✓ ✓ ✓

-Risk Management Background 1 1 1 1 1
+Risk Management Background ✓ / ✓ ✓

-Leadership Skills 1 ✓ / / 1 1 1
+Leadership Skills ✓ ✓ ✓ ✓ ✓ /

-Diversity (Gender) 1 1
+Diversity (Gender) ✓

-Diversity (Ethnic/Racial) ✓ ✓ ✓ ✓
+Diversity (Ethnic/Racial) 1 ✓ ✓ 1